 1 tablespoon vanilla

 1 1/2 cup powdered sugar

-Put all ingredients and mix until all is blend and smooth.
-Frost your chocolate eclair cake place in refrigerator and chill for 24 hours.
+Put all ingredients and mix until all is blended and smooth.
+Frost your chocolate eclair cake place it in the refrigerator and chill for 24 hours.